ropensci/roweb3/content/blog/2024-09-24-coc-incident-template/index.md

         -   criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions

-* **Response:** this explain the incident, the decision made by the CoC committee and the reason of that decision.
+* **Response:** this section explains the incident, the decision made by the CoC committee, and the reason for that decision.

 * **Actions to implement the response**: detail of the actions to take by the CoC committee and other teams of the organization as a response.

 * **Inform the reporter**: date, time and text for the communication of the response.
-Meeting.

-* **Inform the reported person**: date, time and text for the communication of the response.
-Meeting.
+* **Inform the reported person**: If necessary: date, time, and text for the communication of the response.
+Note that the decision may involve taking no action, so communication with the reported person is not mandatory.

 * **Public Statement:** this is the text for the transparency report where we communicate the response to others in an anonymized description.